What is the cost (and value) of a well-planned elopement day?

 This is especially important if you’ve never been to the location you want to elope in.
 You’ll need a seasoned professional who knows the area to help guide you along the way.
 They’ll know all the best vistas for photos and the perfect plateaus to have your ceremony on, as well as how to reserve those locations so there’s no tourist holding up an iPhone in the background!

-Now, before you say “Can’t I just give my iPhone to my mom?
-She takes great photos!” hear me out.
-Burdening a guest (and, at an elopement, chances are it’s an immediate family member) with taking your pictures is never a good idea.
+Even if you do have guests present who could “give it a shot” based on some poses you’ve pulled from Pinterest, burdening a guest (and, at an elopement, chances are it’s an immediate family member) with taking your pictures is never a good idea.
 Remember, you included everyone on your limited guest list so they could be truly present in this moment with you.
 Not watching it all through a tiny iPhone screen!
 And the thing is, there’s a reason that professionals get paid the big bucks to do this stuff.
 It’s.
 Not.
 Easy.

 Time to get tossin’, because flowers are still a big deal for elopements.
 Maybe an even bigger deal, since they don’t get lost in all the other decorations at a regular wedding venue.
 Your elopement bouquet should reflect colors that speak to you, but it also looks great if they match the setting.
 Think dusty oranges, gray-blues, and muted whites in the desert, or bright greens and vibrant pinks in a mountain meadow.